Leading Hinge Manufacturers

 Pivot Hinge

-Pivot hinges rotate, or pivot, around a single point rather than a pin.
-They come in many different varieties, including the knife hinge, j-bolt pivot hinge, barrel hinge and conceal hinge/invisible hinge.
-Pivot hinges are usually used as door hinges for high traffic or extra heavy doors.
-They work well for this because, installed at both the top of the door frame and the floor, they can handle a lot of weight and reduce stress on the frame.
+Pivot hinges revolve around a central point rather than a typical pin.
+They span a variety of types, such as knife hinges, j-bolt pivot hinges, barrel hinges, and concealed/invisible hinges.
+These hinges are commonly employed on doors subjected to high traffic or those with substantial weight.
+Positioned at both the top of the door frame and the floor, they effectively distribute weight and minimize strain on the frame.

 Spring Hinge